da-hon5/ShadesOfGrey/README.md

 ## How to build the app

 For compiling the application you need the [JUCE framework](https://juce.com), a C++ environment and an IDE.
+You can also find an executable for Windows under "Releases".

 ## Maintainer